emirhanai/Emotion-Prediction-with-Quantum5-Neural-Network-AI-Machine-Learning/README.md

 # **Emotion Prediction with Semi Supervised Learning of Machine Learning Software with RC Algorithm - By Emirhan BULUT**
+V1

 I have created an artificial intelligence software that can make an emotion prediction based on the text you have written using the Semi Supervised Learning method and the RC algorithm.
 I used very simple codes and it was a software that focused on solving the problem.
 I aim to create the 2nd version of the software using RNN (Recurrent Neural Network).
 I hope I was able to create an example for you to use in your thesis and projects.

+V2

+I decided to apply a technique that I had developed in the emotion dataset that I had used Semi-Supervised learning in Machine Learning methods before.
+This technique is produced according to Quantum5 laws.
+I developed a smart artificial intelligence software that can predict emotion with Quantum5 neuronal networks.
+I share this software with all humanity as open source on Kaggle.
+It is my first open source project in NLP system with Quantum technology.
+Developing the NLP system with Quantum technology is very exciting!

 Happy learning!